joogps/Processing-Sketchbook/README.md

 # My-Processing-Sketches

-<h3> Repository created for me to manage and share my coding sketches, which are written on the Processing programming language. </h3>
+<h3> Repository created for me to manage and share my coding sketches, which are usually written on the Processing programming language. </h3>